laidrivm/articles/tilda-website-performance.md

 # What to do if you are not satisfied with your Tilda website performance?

+If you're struggling with poor website performance on Tilda, you're not alone.In this article, I’ll walk you through practical solutions — from maximizing Tilda’s capabilities to leveraging Cloudflare, using a static site generator with Tilda as a headless CMS, and even rethinking third-party script management.
+These steps will help you boost your site’s speed and user experience.

 A couple of weeks ago, the fellows from [Refocus](https://refocus.me/) reached out to me for a consultation.
 Refocus is an educational company operating in the Philippines and Indonesia.
 They don’t have their own IT products.
 Their website is built on Tilda.
 The company was upset with the page loading speed, and they had also nearly reached the engine’s limitations in terms of performance optimizations.
 Additionally, Tilda’s servers were located far from the region where the company primarily operates.
 Resolving this issue is critical for organic traffic growth and improving the user experience.

 I examined the case, explored options, and proposed the following, starting from the simplest and most obvious to the most labor-intensive: